The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Conformal distortion formula

 \section{Conformal distortion formula}

-The goal of this section is to compute an explicit formula for the change of the Loewner-Kufarev energy under conformal transformation of the foliation and prove Theorem~\ref{thm:conformal-distortion} which combines Proposition~\ref{prop:conformal-distortion} and Corollary~\ref{cor:E_rho_variation}.
+The goal of this section is to compute an explicit formula for the change of the Loewner--Kufarev energy under conformal transformation of the foliation and prove Theorem~\ref{thm:conformal-distortion} which combines Proposition~\ref{prop:conformal-distortion} and Corollary~\ref{cor:E_rho_variation}.

 We consider the following set up.
 Let $\rho \in \mc N_+$ be such that